Add-Ons For Your Event

 Uplights: starting at $300

 One of the more popular add-ons right now is uplighting.
-I hate to sound like a salesman, but this is spectacular.
-I can not put into words what an impact it makes, !!see image.
+I hate to sound like a salesman, but this is a spectacular option!
+I can not put into words what an impact it makes.

 I do many destination wedding in Eureka Springs where the hosts and all of the family and friends are from several hours away.
 In many cases, other than a few candles on the tables, their entire decorations consist of my uplighting and their name in lights.